 Redemption in Kind.
-The Funds do not intend, under normal circumstances, to redeem shares by payment in kind.
-It is possible, however, that conditions may arise in the future which would, in the opinion of the Trustees, make it undesirable for the Funds to pay for all redemptions in cash.
-In such a case, the Trustees may authorize payment to be made in readily marketable portfolio securities of the Funds.
-Securities delivered in payment of redemptions would be valued at the same value assigned to them in computing each Fund's net asset value per share.
+The Funds typically expect to satisfy requests by using holdings of cash or cash equivalents or selling portfolio assets.
+On a less regular basis, and if the Adviser believes it is in the best interest of a Fund and its shareholders not to sell portfolio assets, the Fund may satisfy redemption requests by using short-term borrowing from the Fund's custodian to the extent such arrangements are in place with the custodian.
+In addition to paying redemption proceeds in cash, the Funds reserve the right to make payment for a redemption in securities rather than cash, which is known as a "redemption in kind."
+While the Funds do not intend, under normal circumstances, to redeem their shares by payment in kind, it is possible that conditions may arise in the future which would, in the opinion of the Trustees, make it undesirable for a Fund to pay for all redemptions in cash.
+In such a case, the Trustees may authorize payment to be made in readily marketable portfolio securities of a Fund, either through the distribution of selected individual portfolio securities or a pro-rata distribution of all portfolio securities held by the Fund.
+Securities delivered in payment of redemptions would be valued at the same value assigned to them in computing a Fund's net asset value per share.
 Shareholders receiving them may incur brokerage costs when these securities are sold and will be subject to market risk until such securities are sold.
-An irrevocable election has been filed under Rule 18f-1 of the 1940 Act, wherein the Funds must pay redemptions in cash, rather than in kind, to any shareholder of record of the Funds who redeem during any 90-day period, the lesser of (a) \$250,000 or (b) 1% of the Fund's net asset value at the beginning of such period.
-Redemption requests in excess of this limit may be satisfied in cash or in kind at the Funds' election.
+An irrevocable election has been filed under Rule 18f-1 of the 1940 Act, wherein the Fund must pay redemptions in cash, rather than in kind, to any shareholder of record of the Fund who redeems during any 90-day period, the lesser of (a) \$250,000 or (b) 1% of the Fund's net assets at the beginning of such period.
+Redemption requests in excess of this limit may be satisfied in cash or in kind at a Fund's election.
+The Funds' methods of satisfying shareholder redemption requests will normally be used during both regular and stressed market conditions.